bensheldon/island94-jekyll/_posts/2023-10-01-writing-object-shape-friendly-code-in-ruby.md

 beta_store.fruit # defines #fruit second
 ```

 In this example, `alpha_store` and `beta_store` do not share the same object shape because the order in which their instance variables are defined depends on the order the application calls their methods.
-These objects are not Object Shape friendly.
+This code is not Object Shape friendly.

 ### Pattern: Define your instance variables in initialize